lto7777777/GP/README.md

 ## 🐛 Troubleshooting

+**"Cannot find module 'express'" or "Cannot find module 'react'"**
+- ⚠️ **You forgot to run `npm install`!**
+- Go to the `server/` or `web/` directory and run: `npm install`
+- Wait for it to finish, then try starting the app again

 **"WebSocket error" or "Connecting..."**
-- Make sure the backend server is running
+- Make sure the backend server is running (`npm start` in `server/` directory)
 - Check that port 3000 is not blocked
+- Verify Redis is running

 **"User not found"**
 - Make sure your friend has registered and logged in at least once
 - Check the username spelling

 **Messages not appearing**
-- Check browser console for errors
+- Check browser console for errors (F12)
 - Make sure both users are logged in
 - Verify WebSocket connection is established (green "Online" indicator)
+- Make sure Redis is running

 ## 📄 License